LookingGlass raises $26.3 million mezzanine round

 The financing was a mix of debt financing and venture capital, known as a mezzanine round.
 New investors in this round included Eastward Capital Partners and Triangle Peak Partners.
 They joined existing investors Alsop Louie Partners, Neuberger Berman and Philly-based New Spring Capital.

 The Reston, Va.–based company started at the ETC, and maintains offices in Canton.
 LookingGlass’ platforms provide business and government clients with data on potential cyber threats, including a threat map, and tech tools are backed by security analysts.
-The company is looking to further expand sales of its Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... platforms following recent partnerships in Europe, Singapore, UAE, India and Japan, according to a statement.
+The company is looking to further expand sales of its Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. platforms following recent partnerships in Europe, Singapore, UAE, India and Japan, according to a statement.
 Among the features attracting investors were the company’s “near-term profitably.”

 “There are few companies in cybersecurity that have achieved LookingGlass’ scale and boast its enviable customer list,” Christopher Bodnar, an investment partner at Eastward Capital Partners, said in a statement.